slatedocs/slate/source/index.md

   “error_message” : “Bad data format:Failed to parse the date string provided in the data.
 Please use ISO8601 format.”
 }
 ```

+> The response includes detailed result codes and the transaction unique identifier.
+The most important part of the response is whether the transaction is to be accepted, denied, or scheduled for manual review, which is dependent on the configured fraud policy.
+The keys are fully defined in *Appendix A: Result Keys and Codes*.

 	<table>
 		<tr>